MV Chimacum

-The MV Chimacum is the third vessel of the Olympic-class auto ferries for the Washington State Ferries system.
+MV Chimacum is the third vessel of the Olympic-class auto ferries for the Washington State Ferries system.
 The ship was built by Vigor Industrial at their shipyard in Seattle, Washington and entered service on the Seattle–Bremerton route in 2017.

 Description and design

 The Olympic-class auto ferries, also known as the 144 Car Ferries, are based on the Issaquah design.
 They measure 362 ft 0 in long overall and 335 ft 3 in between perpendiculars with a beam at the lower vehicle deck of 83 ft 4 in and a draft at design load waterline of 16 ft 6 in.
 The vessels have a displacement at design load waterline of 4320 LT.

 Ferries of the Olympic class are powered by two Electro-Motive Diesel (EMD) two-stroke 12-710G7C diesel engines, each mounted at either end of the ferry turning a propeller at each end of the ship creating 6,000 shp total.
 This gives the ships a maximum speed of 17 kn and the vessels have capacity for 63700 USgal of diesel fuel.
 The Olympic-class ferries were designed with two car decks, a sun deck and a passenger deck.
-They can load up to 144 automobiles, using a ramp that is three lanes wide.
+They can load up to 144 automobiles, using a ramp that is two lanes wide.
 The ferries can embark 1,500 persons with seating for 1,300.